Developer Guide - DataVault¶

 It is recommended to read through this document in the order of the chapters to progressively understand how it works and what it can be used for.

-The shared data vault is an ideal choice if you'd like to share certain information between multiple applications.
+The shared mode is an ideal choice if you'd like to share certain information between multiple applications.
 For example, if you intend to create a multi-app SSO mechanism, a shared data vault can be used to store backend credentials.
 As the user navigates between the apps, they can use the same password to unlock the shared vault and let the application access the credentials.

-The vauld identifier¶
+The vault identifier¶